DhruvShah510/Defect-detection-in-fabric/README.md

 Project Description
 -------------------
-This project focuses on automated fabric defect detection using the YOLO (You Only Look Once) object detection framework.
+This project focuses on automated fabric defect detection using the YOLO (You Only Look Once) object detection framework .
 The primary goal is to identify four common types of fabric defects—Holes, Stains, Cuts, and Tear Cuts—through a highly optimized model training strategy combining Transfer Learning and Iterative Learning.

 Dataset
 -------
-The dataset used is the "Fabric Defects Object Detection Dataset" from FigShare [17].
+The dataset used is the "Fabric Defects Object Detection Dataset" from FigShare.
 It contains annotated images representing four fabric defect classes:
 - Holes
 - Stains
 - Cuts